 Any child who turns 5 on or before Oct.
 1 is eligible to start full-day kindergarten in August.
-To enroll a child, families should go to the school their neighborhood is assigned to and fill out a registration packet.
+To enroll a student, families should go to the school their neighborhood is assigned to and fill out a registration packet.
+Visit www.fcps.net/street to find your school, or call (859) 381-4315 for help.

 Starting kindergarten is an exciting time for young children and their families.
 The information below could help with the transition.